-With so many different apps, services, and streaming platforms out there, it can be overwhelming trying to figure out which are right for you.
+With so many different apps, services, and streaming platforms out there, it can be overwhelming trying to figure out which ones are right for you.
 And navigating YouTube’s latest suite of products present a similar issue.
-The Google-run video-hosting website, launched in 2005, is massively popular, with more than 400 hours of video uploaded every minute (!).
+The Google-run video-hosting website, launched in 2005, is massively popular, with more than 400 hours of video uploaded every minute.
 But lately, the service’s many expansions in the search for more revenue have made things a bit convoluted.

 What is YouTube Premium?